GlowLimeGames/LexSite/README.md

 # Lex The Wizard: Site Source Code
-Source code for the website for Lex The Wizard, developed by [GlowLime Games](http://glowlime.com)
+Source code for the website for Lex The Wizard, created by Marcus Maulucci and developed by [GlowLime Games](http://glowlime.com)

 ## Engineers
 - [Letícia Rossi dos Santos](http://leticiasantos.me/)